 In the past ten years, more than 100,000 children (closer to 119,000) had the opportunity to plant a tree at a summer camp across Canada, participating in a ground-breaking national children’s environmental education project called the Tree for Every Child program.

 “Thank you again for this great initiative.
 Wonderful idea, and a hit with our campers,” said Miles Villneff, Assistant Director, Onondaga Camp.

 This hands-on Tree for Every Child project was created by Andrea Koehle Jones as a fun way to get kids outside, teach them to plant trees and care about something beyond themselves.
 “I’m so happy kids had the opportunity to learn more about trees and their contribution in the world,” Koehle Jones said.
 “I love projects that educate and empower kids to know that they can help make the world a better place.
 I am thankful for CCA’s support and all camp staff that helped out ~ and I’m especially proud of every child that planted a tree.”

 “It is amazing to see seedlings that we had planted two years ago thriving and growing all over our property,” said- Meg Doherty, Camp Ekon.

-Instead of offering trees to camps in 2019, The ChariTree Foundation is expanding its #environmentaleducation reach by helping to send kids to camps and schools with environmental education and tree planting programs.
+The ChariTree Foundation is expanding its environmental education reach by helping to send kids to camps and schools with environmental education and tree planting programs.
 In addition, ChariTree will support schools attempting to build outdoor classrooms.

-ChariTree is already helping to send inner city classes to Camp Kawartha and Willowgrove’s outdoor education programs as well as helping to send campers who can’t afford camp to other Canadian environmental education camps.
+ChariTree is already helping to send inner city classes to Camp Kawartha and Willowgrove’s outdoor education programs as well as helping to send campers who can’t afford camp to Canadian environmental education camps.